Abdul Rahman Ya'kub: Timber politics and electoral patronage

 Abdul Rahman bin Ya'kub was known for using his chief minister power to distribute state resources to his clients.
 In return, the clients would finance his electoral campaign during state elections.
 This is to ensure the loyalty of his clients to his leadership.
-Zainuddin Satem, Salleh Jafaruddin (Rahman's nephew), Wan Habib Syed Mahmud (Rahman's nephew), Wan Madzihi Madzar (Rahman's nephew), Daniel Tajem were among the recipients of timber concessions.
+Zainuddin Satem, Salleh Jafaruddin (Rahman's nephew), Wan Habib Syed Mahmud (Rahman's nephew), Wan Madzihi Wan Mahdzar (Rahman's nephew), Daniel Tajem were among the recipients of timber concessions.
 He also gave some timber concessions to his family members namely Norlia Abdul Rahman (daughter), Khadijah Abdul Rahman (daughter), and Jamil Abdullah (Rahman's brother-in-law).
 A case study in Belaga district revealed that the shares of the Lembahan Mewah timber licence was 70% owned by his daughters while the remaining 30% of shares was owned by the wife of Datuk Tajang Laing, the state assemblyman for Belaga district.
 Among the Rahman-linked companies that had received timber concessions were Baltim Timber Sdn Bhd, Syarikat Delapan Sdn Bhd, Barbet Sdn Bhd, and Lembahan Mewah Sdn Bhd.

 Abdul Rahman with the help of Malaysian federal government also distributed developmental projects, financial grants, and other handouts to voters in exchange for electoral support.
 The ministers would distribute developmental projects which was already under Malaysian Plan or pledge new projects under their respective ministries.
 For example, in 1978 Malaysian general election, seven new developmental projects totalling RM 189.9 million was allocated by federal and state leaders.
 Developmental project and financial grants were also taken from state assemblymen and member of parliament (MP) grants which was valued at RM 200,000 and RM 300,000 respectively.

 Financial grants would be given to voters to purchase essential goods.
 Subsidies in the form of fertilisers, and other specific needs such as water tanks, and land titles would also be given to the voters.
 In 1974 elections, 8 developmental projects and financial grant valuing RM 22.4 million were distributed.
 In 1978 election, 102 projects worth RM 200 million were distributed.
 Such rise in number of developmental projects were mainly due to intense challenge posed by the opposition namely Parti Anak Jati Sarawak (PAJAR), Parti Negara Rakyat Sarawak (PNRS), Sarawak People's Party (SAPO), and Parti Umat Sarawak (UMAT).
 Such granting of developmental projects slowly eroded the electoral support for the opposition.
 According to Alli Kawi, the leader of PAJAR: